Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

-Future value: the single question behind most financial planning
+Future value: the core question in financial planning

 If I put £X aside today, or £Y per month, at some expected return, what will it be worth by date Z?
-That's the future-value question, and it sits underneath almost every long-horizon decision: pension contribution rate, savings goals, comparing investment products, deciding whether to overpay a mortgage or invest.
+That's the future-value question, and it sits underneath most long-horizon decisions: pension contribution rate, savings goals, comparing investment products, deciding whether to overpay a mortgage or invest.
 The formula is straightforward; the judgment is in the assumptions.

 The two formulas, separated cleanly